knightjoel/zpark/index.md

 - The Python modules listed in the `requirements.txt` file inside the Zpark program directory
 	- *See below for how to install these modules*

+#### Network Requirements

+The Zpark software requires the following protocols/ports to operate:
+- tcp/443 **outbound** to the Internet.
+	- There is no official list of Spark IP address ranges so the only reliable way to reach Spark is to not filter outbound access.
+- tcp/80 or tcp/443 **outbound** to the Zabbix server.
+	- If Zpark and Zabbix are running on the same server, then this communication would be over a loopback interface.
+	  Otherwise, this communication is over the network.
+- tcp/80 or tcp/443 or tcp/NN **inbound** from the Spark cloud.
+	- The TCP port used for inbound communication could be the standard 80 or 443 or it could be an arbitrary port assigned to the Zpark vhost in the web server.
+	  This port must be open to the Internet.
+I know that is scary so there are security mitigations in Zpark to make this less scary.
+See the
+	  `SPARK_WEBHOOK_SECRET` configuration parameter.
+- tcp/80 or tcp/443 or tcp/NN **inbound** from the Zabbix server.
+	- Again, if Zpark and Zabbix are on the same server, this will be loopback traffic.
+Otherwise, over the network.

 # Installation